khades/khades.github.io/rawsix-redo.md

 ## "Always on" abilities

 Some abilities may be deemed to be "always on" (such as a superhero with the ability to fly for example).
-For each "always on" a character has their Power Point pool is permanently reduced by 1.
+For each "always on" a character has their Stress Point pool is permanently reduced by 1.

-For example, Thomas' Post-Apocalypse Mutant character has 3 Power Points (equal to his Will Attribute), and as one of his powers decides to take the Telepathy ability.
-As this ability is deemed to be "always on" it costs 1 permanent Power Point, which reduces his Power Point Pool for his other abilities.
+For example, Thomas' Post-Apocalypse Mutant character has 4 Stress Points (equal to his **Will** plus **Physique**), and as one of his powers decides to take the Telepathy ability.
+As this ability is deemed to be "always on" it costs 1 permanent Stress Point, which reduces his Stress Point Pool for his other abilities.

 ## Example power task modifiers